Skip to main content

 What are the running costs of a whole house water filter?

 Running costs vary dramatically by model.
 The BWT E1 has zero annual filter costs because it uses a backwash system that cleans itself — you just pull a lever periodically.
-The Waterdrop WHF21 costs around £120/year for replacement filter sets every 6 months.
-The Aquasana EQ-1000 costs £60/year for pre-filters, but the main tank lasts up to 10 years.
+The Osmio PRO-III Ultimate runs to roughly £188/year once all three stages are counted, though the ceramic stage lasts three years so most years only need a carbon change.
 Factor in the initial plumber installation cost of £150–£300 on top of the unit price.

 Related reading